qiime2/dev-docs/source/metadata.rst

 ----------------

-Plugin :term:`Actions <Action>` may also request one or more :class:`MetadataColumn <qiime2.metadata.MetadataColumn>` to operate on, a good example of this is identifying which column of metadata contains barcodes, when using |demux_emp-single|_ or |cutadapt_demux-paired|_, for example.
+Plugin :term:`Actions <Action>` may also request one or more :class:`MetadataColumn <qiime2.metadata.MetadataColumn>` objects to operate on.
+A good example of this is identifying which column of metadata contains barcodes, when using |demux_emp-single|_ or |cutadapt_demux-paired|_, for example.
 The exciting aspect of this is that there are `no longer hard-coded`_ column-naming